AdaGold/weather-report/ada-project-docs/wave-04.md

 For this wave, we will add a feature that gets the weather of the currently displayed city name.

+We should add a `<button>` element that when clicked updates and displays the realtime temperature of the currently displayed city name.

+## LocationIQ and OpenWeather

 In order to get the weather of the city, we will need to get the latitude and longitude of the city using the [`LocationIQ`](https://locationiq.com/docs) API.
 We can then use the latitude and longitude with the [`OpenWeather`](https://openweathermap.org/api/one-call-api) API to get current weather data.

 To get started and generate API tokens, create accounts and log into `LocationIQ` and `OpenWeather`.